-The guidance from government refers to all staff on the payroll being covered by this scheme (provided they were on the payroll as of 28 February 2020), which means that workers for whom the business pays PAYE will also be covered – good news for zero hours workers who are on the payroll/PAYE and PAYE-covered agency workers who are not doing paid work anywhere else during the furlough period.
+The guidance from government refers to all staff on the payroll being covered by this scheme (provided they were on the payroll as of 19 March 2020), which means that workers the business pays PAYE for will also be covered, including zero-hours workers who are on the payroll/PAYE and PAYE-covered agency workers who are not doing paid work anywhere else during the furlough period.

 Umbrella workers and umbrella companies

 Workers under umbrella arrangements, who are paid under the PAYE system will also be covered, but umbrella companies won't be permitted to deduct any administration fee from the furlough payment.
 100% of the JRS grant must be paid to the furloughed worker.

 The furlough terms must be agreed between the umbrella company (who’s essentially in the role of employer in these circumstances) and the PAYE agency worker.
 And as with all other payroll staff, the worker mustn’t carry out work for the agency/its clients during this furlough period.